rrbscode/SoftwaresPipelines/2ndGS/README.md

 # 2ndGS
-The second genaration sequencing for DNA or RNA.
+The second generation high-throughput sequencing for DNA or RNA.